Astro247/Astro247/README.md

 # Astro.
 <p>
 Hello, I'm Manuel.
-I'm a front-end JavaScript developer with experience in Python, particularly in data analysis libraries, and proficient in writing SQL queries.
+I'm a front-end developer with experience in Python, particularly in data analysis libraries, and proficient in writing SQL queries.
 </p>

 # Skills